Erik Johnson: Colorado Avalanche (2011–2023)

-On February 29, 2020, Johnson became the first defenseman from the 2006 draft to reach 300 points.
-He is the 37th US-born defenseman in NHL history to hit the 300-mark.
+On February 29, 2020, Johnson became the first defenseman from the 2006 draft to reach 300 points, and the 37th United States-born defenseman in NHL history to hit the 300-point mark.

 Four games into the 2020–21 season, Johnson sustained a concussion after a hit from Minnesota Wild forward Jordan Greenway caused his head to make contact with the ice.
 He missed the remainder of the regular season, and while he returned to practice during the 2021 Stanley Cup playoffs, Johnson was unable to play before the Avalanche were eliminated in the second round by the Vegas Golden Knights.

-With the addition of the Seattle Kraken to the NHL in advance of the 2021–22 season, the 2021 NHL Expansion Draft was scheduled to be held.
+With the addition of the Seattle Kraken to the NHL in advance of the 2021–22 season, the 2021 NHL expansion draft was scheduled to be held.
 Each team had the opportunity to protect only a certain number of players, and Johnson was among the Colorado players contractually guaranteed protection in such a scenario.
 However, he announced that he would waive his no-movement clause, allowing the Avalanche to protect more of their younger defencemen from being selected.
 The Kraken did not take Johnson, opting instead for Joonas Donskoi.
 Due to a bout of COVID-19, Johnson missed the beginning of the season.
-On October 31, 2021, Johnson scored the game-winning goal of a 4–1 win against the Wild to mark his 12th with the team.
+On October 31, 2021, Johnson scored the game-winning goal of a 4–1 win against the Minnesota Wild to mark his 12th with the team.
 Upon reaching this milestone, he moved into second place in franchise history in game-winning goals scored by a defenseman.

-After three consecutive seasons of being eliminated in the second round of the playoffs, in the 2022 Stanley Cup playoffs the Avalanche reached the Western Conference Final for the first time since 2002.
-Facing the Edmonton Oilers, the Avalanche won the series in four games, advancing to the 2022 Stanley Cup Finals against the Tampa Bay Lightning.
+After three consecutive seasons of being eliminated in the second round of the playoffs, in the 2022 playoffs the Avalanche reached the Western Conference Final for the first time since 2002.
+Facing the Edmonton Oilers, the Avalanche won the series in four games, advancing to the 2022 Stanley Cup Finals against the two time defending Stanley Cup champion Tampa Bay Lightning.
 The Avalanche ultimately defeated the Lightning in six games to win the Stanley Cup championship on June 26, 2022.
+Johnson was first in line in the cup handoff process, honouring his long tenure with the Avalanche organization.

+Buffalo Sabres (2023–2024)

+At the conclusion of the 2022–23 season, Johnson left the Avalanche as a free agent following 13 seasons with the club and was signed to a one-year, $3.25 million contract with the Buffalo Sabres on July 1, 2023.
+By his own admission, Johnson had a disappointing season with the underperforming Sabres, which he partially attributed to difficulty in adjusting to a new market after spending 13 seasons with the Avalanche, and his age as a veteran defenceman.